-You can manage Visual Studio samples, tools, and extensions by using the Extensions and Updates dialog box (Tools / Extensions and Updates, or type Extensions in the Quick Launch window).
+You can use the Extensions and Updates dialog box to install Visual Studio extensions and samples from websites and other locations, and then enable, disable, update, or uninstall them.
+(Tools / Extensions and Updates, or type Extensions in the Quick Launch window).
 The dialog box also shows updates for installed samples and extensions.
 You can also download extensions from websites, or get them from other developers.

-You can install extensions from either the Visual Studio Gallery or the Sample Gallery on the Microsoft website.
-These extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio.
-Visual Studio supports extensions in the VSIX package format, which may include project templates, item templates, toolbox items, Managed Extension Framework (MEF) components, and VSPackages.
+You can install extensions from the Visual Studio Gallery or the Sample Gallery on the Microsoft website.
+Extensions may be controls, samples, templates, tools, or other components that add functionality to Visual Studio.
+Visual Studio supports extensions in the VSIX package format—these include project templates, item templates, Toolbox items, Managed Extension Framework (MEF) components, and VSPackages.
 You can also download and install MSI-based extensions, but the Extensions and Updates dialog box can't enable or disable them.
 The Visual Studio Gallery contains both VSIX and MSI extensions.

 In the Extensions and Updates, find the extension you want to install.
-(If you know the name or part of the name, you can search in the Search Visual Studio Gallery window.)
+(If you know the name or part of the name of the extension, you can search in the Search Visual Studio Gallery window.)
 Click Download, then Install.
 You must restart Visual Studio in order to load the extension.

 If you try to install an extension that has dependencies, the installer verifies whether they're already installed.
-If they aren't installed, the Extensions and Updates dialog box lists the dependencies that you must install before you can install the extension.
+If they aren't installed, the Extensions and Updates dialog box lists the dependencies that must be installed before you can install the extension.

-If you want to stop using the extension at any time, you can either disable it or uninstall it.
+If you want to stop using an extension, you can either disable it or uninstall it.
 Disabling an extension keeps it installed but unloaded.
 You can disable only VSIX extensions; extensions that were installed using an MSI can only be uninstalled.
 Find the extension and click Uninstall or Disable.
-You must restart Visual Studio in order to unload the extension.
+You must restart Visual Studio in order to unload a disabled extension.